Blog

 Encouraging Creativity in Children

-development is clear, and parents and caregivers should encourage this type of play in children.
-During imaginative play, let your kids take the lead.
-While you can offer general suggestions or guidelines if your child needs help with ideas, letting kids be in charge during play will build their leadership, problem-solving and decision-making skills.
+Adults should look for ways to encourage imaginative play.
+Whenever opportunities arise, kids should be encouraged to take the lead.
+While you can offer general suggestions or guidelines if they need help with ideas, let kids be in charge for most of the duration.
+This leadership will build their independence, problem-solving and decision-making skills.

 Here are some imaginative play ideas and pretend play games you can use to foster creativity and problem-solving in kids of all ages: